 In order to achieve quantitative accuracy and improve image quality, the system must be characterized accurately.
-A further challenge is the incorporation of this information within the reconstruction in a computationally efficient manner to prevent excessive processing times.
-That subject is not included in the scope of this paper.
+As this process is generally computationally demanding, a further challenge is the incorporation of this information within the reconstruction in a computationally efficient manner to prevent excessive processing times.

-As mentioned above, we use the conjugate gradient method, which is known to converge quadratically18 and requires fewer updates than MLEM to achieve the same resolution recovery, albeit at the cost of a correspondingly more rapid pace of noise accumulation.
+As mentioned above, we use the conjugate gradient method, which is known to approach convergence quadratically19 and requires fewer updates than MLEM, albeit at the cost of a correspondingly more rapid pace of noise accumulation.